mortonfox/nerdtree-reuse-currenttab/README.md

 ## Introduction

-When you open a file node in NERDTree and if that file is already open in a buffer in another tab, NERDTree switches to that tab to activate the file.
-I find this tab-switching behavior rather jarring, so I use this plugin to alter the file open behavior so NERDTree no longer switches tabs.
+When you open a file node in [NERDTree](https://github.com/scrooloose/nerdtree) and if that file is already open in a buffer in another tab, NERDTree switches to that tab to activate the file.
+Since I find this tab-switching behavior rather jarring, I use this plugin to alter NERDTree's file open behavior so that it will open the file in the current tab instead of switching tabs.

 ## Installation